 - Speed and stability of service

-- Large number of server locations across the world
+- Large server network across the world

 - Strong encryption parameters so your location remains hidden